Ontario Arts Council Recommender Grants for Theatre Creators

 Please read through the guidelines carefully before you prepare your application.

 If you have any questions about the Recommender Grants for Theatre Artists program, please contact Associate Artistic Director Jordan Laffrenier (email@example.com)

 Shakespeare in High Park 2023: A Midsummer Night’s Dream

-Please submit a digital resume and headshot by 5 p.m. on May 23, 2022.
-Early submissions strongly encouraged.
-General Auditions will take place June 7-11, 2022.
+Please submit a resume? and headshot to the address below by 5 p.m. on November 9, 2022.
+Early submissions are encouraged.

 Canadian Stage is committed to building an anti-racist, equitable and inclusive cultural institution, and is committed to diverse, inclusive casting.
 We work to reflect the stories, ideas, concerns, and priorities of the communities we have been entrusted to serve authentically and meaningfully.
-For information on our ongoing organizational work, please click here for our Report to the Community on our continued learnings at Canadian Stage.
+For information on our ongoing organizational work, please click here.

 If you have any access needs for your audition, please contact Emily Johnston at firstname.lastname@example.org.